 Absolute Write is one of the web’s most active writing forums.
 Check the discussion board “Beta Readers, Mentors, and Writing Buddies” (but acquaint yourself with other boards first).

 This community is especially great for writers interested in traditional publishing.
-There’s a “want ads” section where people advertise for critique partners.
+You’ll find tons of information about querying, pitching and finding a literary agent.
+Plus, the forum allows you to connect with other writers in the community.
+There’s also a “Query Letter and Hook Corner ” section where people advertise for critique partners.

 This group is initially a bit complex.
 You earn “credits” for critiquing other people’s work, that you can apply towards getting your own work critiqued.
 This system is great for people who have been burned in other groups, doing the brunt of the commenting and getting no feedback.
 Many people have met partners through Critique Circle.